cypress-io/cypress/packages/server/README.md

 ## Install

-The servers's dependencies can be installed with:
+The server's dependencies can be installed with:

 ```bash
 cd packages/server